stadiamaps/ferrostar/CONTRIBUTING.md

 1. Run `cargo fmt` to automatically format any new rust code.
 2. Run `cargo insta review` to update snapshot testing changes.
 3. Run `cargo test` to validate testing and ensure snapshot changes were correctly applied by step 2.
+4. Manually bump the version on the ferrostar Cargo.toml at `common/ferrostar/Cargo.toml`.
+This will fail the rust semver check if you don't.

 ### Web